Table of Contents

 Start the server, required after any rebooting:

-$ sudo systemctl start nfs-kernel-server
+$ sudo systemctl start nfs-kernel-server or $ sudo service nfs-kernel-server start-> Top

-Setup client computer
+Set up client computer

 Install nfs-common on the client side: